Vestigial Order Melting of a Chiral Atomic Superfluid in a Double-Valley Optical Lattice: Results

 In contrast, the Ising transition temperature exhibits a pronounced dependence on the shaking frequency and hence on $k_0$.
-At $k_0=0.185(5) k_l$ and $\omega=2\pi\times12.70 ~{\rm kHz}$, the critical temperatures of Ising and superfluid transitions coincide within the experimental uncertainty.
+At $k_0=0.185(5) k_l$ and $\omega=2\pi\times12.70 ~{\rm kHz}$, the critical temperatures of Ising and superfluid transitions nearly coincide within the experimental uncertainty.
+We attribute the decrease in the Ising transition temperature $T_m$ to a reduction in the local interaction as the shaking frequency approaches resonance (See Method and Supplementary Fig. S4).
 As $k_0$ increases, the temperature window supporting the intermediate paramagnetic superfluid phase---marked in green in Fig.~\ref{fig:Df} (a)---systematically widens.
 This trend demonstrates that vestigial order melting can be robustly stabilized by engineering a larger valley separation in the double-valley dispersion.